-This article shows how to view your resource usage on a private server (VPS).
-It's currently not possible to view this information on a Shared, Dedicated, or DreamPress hosting plan.
+This article shows how to view your resource usage on a VPS.
+Viewing this information on a Shared, Dedicated, or DreamPress hosting plan is not currently possible.

 The following symptoms are often associated with high resource usage: